Skip to content

 And even about the writing itself, AI is a slippery slope: if I can use AI to code what I want, why not use it to write for me?

 To prevent myself from crossing this border (that I don’t want to cross anyway), I felt that it was important to showcase the badge from not by AI.
-Does this qualify as “virtue signaling”?
-Can virtue signaling be good by the way?
-I don’t know, but having this badge visible is like a reminder for myself that I am committed to not use AI for the actual writing parts.
-This is where my craftsmanship is.
-The part that has to be authentic, and that the Big Web is leaving behind.
+Having this badge visible is like a reminder for myself that I am committed to not use AI for the actual writing parts.
+This is a personal website, and it has my name on it.
+That would be weird to delegate my thoughts and voice when I’ve already delegated the technical skills of web development to a machine.

 AI can build the foundations for your home, but it can’t inhabit it.